mezach386/xy-tester/README.md

-- 👋 Hi, I’m Xtester
+- 👋 Hi, I’m Mezach
 - 👀 I’m interested in information security
 - 🌱 I’m currently learning Ethical hacking
 - 💞️ I’m looking to collaborate on projets
-- 📫 buzz me on Discord @Xtester
+- 📫 buzz me on Discord @Mezach

 <!---
 xy-tester/xy-tester is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.